-As we enter the fall of 2020, it is a good time to take a look at your company’s policies and processes.
+As we enter the winter of 2020, it is a good time to take a look at your company’s policies and processes.
 This new season will bring different challenges and opportunities for businesses.
 Whether you plan on hiring this fall or not, it’s always in your best interest to stay up to date with new FCRA compliance policies.

 The first half of 2020 brought some policy changes in the world of hiring and screening.
 Here, we’ll cover some of the most prominent new FCRA compliance policies to keep your hiring practices compliant with state and local laws.